oracle/terraform-provider-oci/website/docs/r/database_db_home.html.markdown

 		* `backup_destination_details` - (Applicable when source=NONE | VM_CLUSTER_NEW) Backup destination details.
 			* `dbrs_policy_id` - (Applicable when source=NONE | VM_CLUSTER_NEW) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 			* `id` - (Applicable when source=NONE | VM_CLUSTER_NEW) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
+			* `is_remote` - (Applicable when source=NONE | VM_CLUSTER_NEW) Indicates whether the backup destination is cross-region or local region.
+			* `remote_region` - (Applicable when source=NONE | VM_CLUSTER_NEW) The name of the remote region where the remote automatic incremental backups will be stored.

+				For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 			* `type` - (Applicable when source=NONE | VM_CLUSTER_NEW) Type of the database backup destination.
 Supported values: `NFS`.
 		* `recovery_window_in_days` - (Applicable when source=NONE | VM_CLUSTER_NEW) (Updatable) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups only.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 		* `run_immediate_full_backup` - (Applicable when source=NONE | VM_CLUSTER_NEW) If set to true, configures automatic full backups in the local region (the region of the DB system) for the first backup run immediately.